 Polish restrooms are equipped with the standard Western-style toilets.
 Public toilets are a relative rarity, so you'll find yourself seeking out nearby restaurants or hotels, and asking to use the facilities.
 This is usually not a problem.
 Some establishments will charge 1 zl. for the privilege.
 Service stations and other places often have toilets available for free or a nominal fee.
 So you should always have some coins in the local currency with you to pay for them.
-Some public toilets still use the older symbols to designate men's and women's facilities: men are upside-down triangles; women are circles.
+Some public toilets still use the older symbols to designate men's and women's facilities: men are pointing down triangles; women are circles.

 Women do not face any particular travel difficulties in Poland.
 They are treated with courtesy and respect in both big cities and small towns.
 However, female visitors who go out in public looking unkempt might earn a few disapproving looks because Polish women take great pride in their appearance and what they wear.
 If any church visits are planned, remember that women are expected to wear tops with sleeves and bottoms that fall beneath the knees.
 Churches and some museums post their dress codes and they will turn you away if you are not in compliance.
 Carrying a light weight scarf in your purse can come in handy to cover your shoulders or tie around your waist as a skirt.

 Poland's cities have Internet access available in internet cafes, hotel lobbies and in some public places.
 Internet access in rural areas may be available, but it varies widely.
 Cellular phone coverage is generally very good in Poland's cities and metropolitan areas, although expect limited coverage in remote or mountainous areas.
-All hotels where we’ll be staying have WiFi Internet available for their guests.
+Both hotels where we’ll be staying have free WiFi Internet available for their guests.
 Poland's code is +48.

 Voltage in Poland is 220 volts AC (50 cycles) and the plug is the typical European plug with two round prongs.
 If you are bringing only "travel" electronics, such as a smart phone, a camera, a laptop, a Kindle or an iPad, such electronics are dual voltage, and only need an plug adapter.
 Electronics which are not "meant for travel", may need a converter.
 Many stores in North America sell the appropriate converters and adapters, and they can also be purchased on arrival at the Warsaw airport.
 Converters are sometimes referred to as "transformers".
 If you bring a hair dryer, it should be a dual-voltage one, and you'll need an adapter plug.
 Any heat generating appliances that you bring (curling iron) will need a voltage converter, and they may still not work properly with the different voltage.